Housing need may rise to 43,000 in Gloucestershire

 But the review states the forecast has gone up from a range of 16,000 to 40,000, to 28,000 to 43,000 new homes.

-Councils will decide whether to adopt the new report over the next few weeks.'Flattening out'
+Councils will decide whether to adopt the new report over the next few weeks.

 The review was held after the government asked councils to use new data and methodology to calculate future housing need.